Yukyin/HEN/README.md

-Data generation process for "High-Context Empathy in Conversations for Large Language Models"
+Data generation process for paper "High-Context Empathy in Conversations for Large Language Models"